 My research group focuses on air pollution.
 Our group uses field measurements, mathematical models, and analyses of large datasets to characterize and address policy-relevant air pollution challenges, especially as related to energy, infrastructure, climate change and human health.
 Many of our investigations are motivated by concerns of environmental justice and environmental problems in low-resource communities in the US and around the world.

-Joshua Apte is an assistant professor jointly appointed in the Department of Civil and Environmental Engineering and the School of Public Health, effective July 2020.
+Joshua Apte is an assistant professor jointly appointed in the Department of Civil and Environmental Engineering and the School of Public Health.
 He holds an ScB in Environmental Science from Brown University (2004) and MS and PhD degrees in Energy and Resources from UC Berkeley (2008, 2013).
 Prior to joining UC Berkeley, he was an Assistant Professor in the Department of Civil, Architectural and Environmental Engineering at the University of Texas at Austin from 2015-2020.

 ScB, Environmental Science, Brown University, 2004